ldvsantos-uefs/revisaoescopo/1-MANUSCRITO/revisao_escopo_en.md

 ## 4. Conclusions

 This research reinforces the conceptualization of Geographical Indications as coupled socio-ecological systems, whose typicality emerges from nonlinear interactions between edaphoclimatic variables and cultural practices.
 Critical analysis confirms that while the inferential architecture of Machine Learning has the technical capacity to convert chemometric signatures into evidence of environmental compliance and , the current state of the art lacks the operational maturity necessary to sustain a full Inferential Digital Twin.
 This limitation is aggravated by the methodological concentration on consolidated chains in temperate regions, which not only reproduces epistemic asymmetries but also severely restricts technology transfer to the complex agrobiodiversity matrices of the Global South.

 Continuous computational certification remains unfeasible due to critical structural deficits, notably the absence of independent spatial validation and the neglect of longitudinal testing under interannual climate variability.
 Overcoming this scenario and the consequent operationalization of Digital Terroir as an analytical layer of adaptive monitoring therefore requires the establishment of strict thresholds of regulatory robustness, defined by spatial post-validation accuracy and maximum performance degradation in external tests.

 Algorithmic explainability (XAI) must serve as a criterion for environmental due diligence, converting latent variables into traceable chemical-ecological justifications.
 Simultaneously, adherence to FAIR principles and the implementation of data security mechanisms ensure the integrity and immutability of records, which are indispensable requirements for enabling third-party auditing and shielding the system against fraud.
 Such operational thresholds transform performance metrics into safeguards of regulatory legitimacy.

 Attaining epistemic sovereignty demands a paradigmatic reorientation that replaces incremental competition for internal accuracy metrics with the construction of transparent computational governance based on open repositories.
-This structural change enables the transition to the Digital Terroir, which transcends mere instrumental advancement to constitute an ontological redefinition of certification: by computationally reconstructing the dynamic couplings between the territorial genotype and the product phenotype, the framework converts climate uncertainty into auditable evidence of ecosystem services, shielding Geographical Indications from greenwashing.
+This structural change enables the transition to the Digital Terroir, which transcends mere instrumental advancement to constitute an ontological redefinition of certification, by computationally reconstructing the dynamic couplings between the territorial genotype and the product phenotype, the framework converts climate uncertainty into auditable evidence of ecosystem services, shielding Geographical Indications from greenwashing.

 ## Acknowledgments